pabloalvarezdev/el-camino-de-la-vida/Libro/English/Part 1 - Ethics from a Scientific Perspective/Chapter-3.md

 ### The Inherent Feeling of Happiness in Creation
 Humans experience an inherent feeling of happiness when creating something new, whether it is something tangible like a work of art, something alive like a child, or something intangible like a friendship.
 This ability to shape what did not exist before, to bring something into the world, generates profound satisfaction and a sense of connection with creation itself.
 The happiness derived from creation does not depend on the object itself but on the act of generating something that brings value and purpose, aligning with the creative force of the universe.

+### The Difference Between Happiness and Pleasure
+One crucial distinction we must understand is the difference between happiness and pleasure.
+Their relationship does not depend on the duration of satisfaction but rather on the dimension they affect.
+Happiness is directly related to love and creation, while pleasure is more biological in nature.
+This does not mean that pleasure is inherently bad or opposed to happiness.
+What it means is that pleasure that is not oriented toward creation or love will not yield lasting results.
+Moreover, it is common to find people who confuse the concept of happiness with pleasure.
+When trying to achieve happiness solely through pleasure, they fail to sustain satisfaction and end up overindulging in pleasurable actions to maintain it over time.
+Often, these excesses turn into highly destructive behaviors, both to themselves and to their surroundings.
+This does not make them inherently bad people; their problem lies in mistaking the path to happiness.
+Recognizing this distinction allows us to better align our actions with the higher dimensions of love and creation, ensuring that we pursue not just momentary pleasure but lasting and meaningful fulfillment.

 ### Destruction and Suffering
 Conversely, destruction or the death of something can only result in suffering and unhappiness.
 When something is destroyed or lost—whether it is a creation, a life, or a relationship—the result is an absence that causes pain and emptiness.
 Destruction disrupts the natural cycle of creation and, instead of fostering growth, produces negative energy that distances us from well-being and harmony.